Panay Eco-Social Conservation Project

 2016 - Five new species of praying mantids discovered on Panay

-A new species of the currently monotypic genus Gambaquezonia has been discovered on Panay island by Freudenschuss and coworkers.
-The description of the new species will appear soon in the journal Arachnology.
+A new species of the formerly monotypic genus Gambaquezonia has been discovered on Panay island by Freudenschuss and coworkers.
+The description has been published in March 2016.

 2016 - Cane Toad - an invasive species exerts direct and indirect effects on Philippine fauna